cocur/slugify/README.md

 ### Symfony

 Slugify contains a Symfony bundle and service definition that allow you to use it as a service in your Symfony application.
 The code resides in `Cocur\Slugify\Bridge\Symfony\CocurSlugifyBundle` and you only need to activate it:

+#### Symfony 2

+Support for Symfony 2 has been dropped in Slugify 4.0.0, use `cocur/slugify@3`.

-#### Symfony <=3
+#### Symfony 3

 ```php
 // app/AppKernel.php